BrewBlox/brewblox-documentation/docs/hardware/spark_4_user_guide.md

 ### Plug in the power supply
 - *USB-C:* Connect the USB-C cable to the USB port on the Spark 4, and plug the other side of the cable into a suitable adapter or the server.
-- *PoE:* Plug in the ethernet cable.
-Make sure the switch on the other end of the ethernet cable supports PoE.
+- *Passive PoE:* Plug in the ethernet cable.
+Make sure the switch on the other end of the ethernet cable supports Passive PoE, or use a Passive PoE injector.<br>**WARNING** With Passive PoE the power is always on!
+Do not plug the ethernet cable in an other device than the Spark 4 when using Passive PoE.
+This may cause damage to the other device!
-- *I/O connector for power supply:* Connect the actuator plug with the power supply cable, then plug the actuator plug in the separated 2 pin GPIO block. **to do** meer uitleg geven hoe dit in zijn werk gaat.
+- *I/O connector for power supply:* Connect the actuator plug with the power supply cable, then plug the actuator plug in the separated 2-pin GPIO block. **TODO** meer uitleg geven hoe dit in zijn werk gaat.

 ### Turning on the Spark 4
 When the Spark 4 has power it turns itself on.
 The OK and R buttons should start blinking in cyan and blue, and you should hear a ‘beep’.